Debi Thomas: Personal life

-Thomas, a member of Alpha Kappa Alpha sorority, married Brian Vander Hogen on March 15, 1988 in Boulder, Colorado.
+Thomas, a member of Alpha Kappa Alpha sorority, married Brian Vander Hogen on March 15, 1988, in Boulder, Colorado.
 After their relationship ended, she married a sports attorney, Chris Bequette, in autumn 1996.
 Before divorcing, they had a son named Luc Bequette (b.
-1997), who as of 2021 played defensive tackle for California.
+1997), who as of 2021 played defensive tackle for UC Berkeley.

 Thomas was diagnosed with bipolar disorder by April 2012.
-In November 2015, it was reported that she was living in a bed bug-infested trailer in the Appalachian mountains with her fiancé who was struggling with anger and alcohol issues.
+In November 2015, it was reported that she was living in a bed bug-infested trailer in the Appalachian Mountains with her fiancé who was struggling with anger and alcohol issues.
 Thomas stated that she was "broke", having lost most of her savings through her two divorces and failed medical practice, and had lost custody of her son when he was 13.
 She was featured in the November 7, 2015, episode of the television series Iyanla: Fix My Life on the Oprah Winfrey Network.
+As of 2016, Thomas and fiancé Jamie Looney were living with Looney's two sons, Ethan and Austin, in southwest Virginia.

-Thomas and fiancé Jamie Looney now live with Looney's two sons, Ethan and Austin, in southwest Virginia.
+Thomas currently lives and trains in Florida.